Goldwater, a Republican, was the representative for California's 20th congressional district from 1975 to 1982.

-Each dot in the chart below was a member of the House of Representatives in 1982.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Goldwater is shown as a purple triangle. (analysis methodology)
+Goldwater is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1982 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Goldwater sponsored bills primarily in these issue areas:

 Government Operations and Politics (24%) Taxation (16%) Social Welfare (15%) Armed Forces and National Security (13%) Finance and Financial Sector (11%) Private Legislation (8%) Civil Rights and Liberties, Minority Issues (6%) Education (6%)

 Some of Goldwater’s most recently sponsored bills include...

 - H.R.
 6529 (97th): Jobs and Business Opportunities for the Handicapped Act of 1982

 - H.R.
 5344 (97th): A bill to amend the Internal Revenue Code of 1954 to permit ...

 - H.R.
 4697 (97th): Nuclear Waste Research, Development, and Demonstration Act of 1981

 - H.R.
 4466 (97th): A bill to amend the Federal Water Pollution Control Act pertaining to ...